๐ผ๏ธ Views & Blade-like Syntax in Squehub

 @endsection

-layout, access the variable $pageTitle
+In the layouts.simple layout, access the variable $pageTitle as usual:

 <title>{{ $pageTitle ??
 'Default Title' }}</title>